 - Community-based service learning opportunities in underserved settings

 - Focus on building practical and creative therapeutic skills to use in all OT settings

 - Students are hand-picked for fieldwork sites from 42 different states

 Employment of occupational therapists is expected to increase much faster than the average for all occupations, according to the Bureau of Labor Statistics.
 The average annual salary for occupational therapists is over $76,000.
 Job opportunities include acute hospitals, rehabilitation, and orthopedic settings, and schools.
 Driver rehabilitation, training for the elderly, ergonomic consulting, and health and wellness are emerging practice areas for occupational therapy.
-Milligan MSOT graduates have a 100% job placement rate at the time of graduation.
+Our graduates have a very high job placement rate at graduation.